pjbriggs/ansible-palfinder-galaxy/README.rst

 Notes on the deployment
 -----------------------

- - The playbook specifies Python 2.7.10 as there is a problem with 2.7.11 when used with Galaxy 15.10.

  - Python is installed under ``/usr/local`` by default, this can be changed via the ``python_install_dir`` parameter.
 This Python installation is used by other system software (e.g. supervisord).